4.1 Overview of Healthcare Law and Ethics

 Figure 4.3.
 Patients are often treated in the emergency room. / Photo Credit: Engin_Akyurt, Pixabay License

-Anti-Kickback and Stark Laws
+The Anti-Kickback Statute and the Stark Law

 Two male doctors are talking to one another while a female doctor looks on